Get new posts by email:

 2 tablespoons feta cheese — crumbled

-1. In a medium sized bowl combine the ground beef, raw bacon (cut it up with scissors to get it small enough) salt, pepper and eggs.
+2. In a medium sized bowl combine the ground beef, bacon salt, pepper and eggs.
 Mix by hand, making sure the egg has been mixed in thoroughly.
 Gently form the meat into 6 patties about 1/2 inch thick.
 Set them on a piece of waxed paper on a flat plate, cover with another piece of waxed paper and chill until ready to cook, up to 4 hours.

-2. Heat a nonstick frying pan (use two if needed) to medium high and add grapeseed oil.
+3. Heat a nonstick frying pan (use two if needed) to medium high and add grapeseed oil or light olive oil.

 5. WINE SAUCE: Meanwhile, in the burger pan, pour out all the oil, but don’t clean the pan.
 Add the wine.
 The pan should be hot enough that the wine will bubble and reduce down to about 3-4 tablespoons, and will become slightly syrupy.
 Add the sherry vinegar, cook for about one minute.
 Turn off heat, then add butter, about 2 teaspoons of it at a time.
 Swirl with a spatula until butter melts, then add more until all the butter is added and melted.
 The sauce should be smooth and will glisten.